 Dry eye and Blephasteam

-However omega 3 supplements if exceeds 1200mg/day,blinking exercises are becoming increasingly important.
-Humidifiers can be very helpful as can eyelid massage but need to minimise pressure on the globe hence merit of blephasteam
+However, omega 3 supplements greater than 1200mg/day and blinking exercises are becoming increasingly important.
+Humidifiers can be beneficial, as can eyelid massage but need to minimise pressure on the globe; hence the merit of blephasteam.

-This level of temperature and moisture combined with the length of the treatment has been shown to be safe and comfortable for use.
+This level of temperature and moisture combined with the treatment’s length has been shown to be safe and comfortable for use.

 The safety and efficacy of Blephasteam have been evaluated in many clinical studies at this temperature.